estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D56 - May 8, 2018
+Localization of my app is underway.
+So far, so good.
+I thought the process of setting up the localization files was going to be much more difficult than it is. #100DaysOfCode #Swift #iOS

 ### R2D55 - May 7, 2018
 Finally, all the parts of my app are working together.
 Tomorrow I'll focus on the localization part.
 I really want to finish things up this week! #100DaysOfCode #Swift #iOS